 Use cases

-snapdir turns any directory into a verifiable, content-addressed snapshot: a deterministic ID derived from a BLAKE3 manifest, objects deduplicated in a local cache, and the whole snapshot pushable to — or synced between — file://, s3://, gs://, and b2:// stores.
+snapdir turns any directory into a verifiable, content-addressed snapshot: a deterministic ID derived from a BLAKE3 manifest, objects deduplicated in a local cache, and the whole snapshot pushable to file://, s3://, gs://, b2://, ssh://, and sftp:// stores — or synced directly between the in-process ones.
 Because identity comes from content, the same data is only ever stored once, and every pull is re-hashed and verified as it lands.

-These scenarios show how that single guarantee plays out across day-to-day work — from versioning datasets and proving reproducible builds to deduplicated backups, cross-cloud replication, and auditable chains of custody.
+These scenarios show how that single guarantee plays out across day-to-day work — from versioning datasets and targeting agentic security review to deduplicated backups, cross-cloud replication, and auditable chains of custody.
 Each article frames a concrete problem and walks through the snapdir workflow that solves it.

 • ML dataset versioning — pin training datasets and model artifacts to a content-addressed ID so every run trains on byte-identical data, uploaded only once.